Quebec City is one of the oldest cities in Canada, and is well worth a visit!

 Although Quebec City is one of the most expensive cities in Canada, there are plenty of free attractions within the city, and public transport is pretty cheap too.

 When it comes to budget, I’d recommend around CA$130 ($102) per day.
-This gives you enough for food, attractions, and accommodation.
+This gives you enough for food, attractions, and accommodation (depending on where you're staying).

 It’s entirely possible to just book a tour of Quebec City!